carlitos26/mercury-data-structures/README.md

-# Spring Boot, Hibernate and PostgreSql init template
+# Spring Boot, Hibernate and PostgreSql API
-Basic starter template for Spring Boot based web applications
+API for data structures assessments forked from [here](https://github.com/carlitos26/mercury-data-structures)

 # Start up
 Fire up the database in Docker with compose by running